 Mobile phones and smartphones can contain large amounts of relevant information.
 These mobile devices can be a critical source of contact between parties.

 Regardless if the communication is in the form of text or email, the evidence may be recoverable regardless of whether it has been deleted or not.

-The only way to know what is in the mobile device is to perform a technically correct forensic image of the device for electronic discovery.
+The only way to know what is in the mobile device is to perform a technically correct forensic image for electronic discovery (eDiscovery).